Neurologic-like symptoms and conditions of Cervical Spine Instability

 For many people, a digital motion x-ray can reveal a series of missing diagnoses and possibly end your chase for that elusive diagnosis that finally responds well to treatment.
 A digital motion x-ray is exactly what it sounds like.
 It is a moving picture x-ray.
 In this video, Dr. Brian Hutcheson, DC shows how digital motion x-ray helped reveal a series of missed diagnoses in the case of a woman in her mid-30’s who happened to be a mother of three.

 Digital Motion X-ray: Finding the missing diagnoses

 Many patients with cervical spine instability have been chasing a diagnosis for years.
-At some point these people, probably you or your loved one, start to realize that their chase is nowhere near the end point because they continue to have worsening symptoms and continue to receive ineffective treatment with the addition of possibly unneeded medications that do not help.
+At some point these people, probably you or your loved one, start to realize that their chase is nowhere near the endpoint because they continue to have worsening symptoms and continue to receive ineffective treatment with the addition of possibly unneeded medications that do not help.
 In our office, one of our diagnostic tools is a Digital Motion X-ray.
-We use tool because it can help reveal a missing diagnosis.
+We use tools because they can help reveal a missing diagnosis.

 What are we seeing in this image?
 The patient’s lateral head tilt and a discovered problem

 At 0:45 of this video, the motion of the patient’s neck reveals the head tilt problem.